michellemwangi01/learning_nextjs/Codevolution.md

 3.  `template.jsx/tsx` - same as layout, but when reloaded or when a user changes page, it rerenders everything
 4.  `not-found.jsx/tsx` - automated of any pages whose URLs are not valid
-5.  `loading.jsx/tsx` - page that is used as theloading content indicator
+5.  `loading.jsx/tsx` - page that is used as theloading content indicator 6.

+## ROUTE HANDLERS

+1. Unlike page routes which respond with HTML content, route handlers allow you to create RESTful endpoints, giving you full control over the response
+2. Allow external API requests.